-We surveyed over 100 students who had attended a digital marketing short course at City.
+As one of the leading digital marketing agencies in London, we surveyed over 100 students who had attended a digital marketing short course at City.
 The survey carried out provides an insight into how developing digital skills could affect an individual’s career prospects and the challenges facing companies who have a digital skills gap.

 At MintTwist, we’re passionate about all things digital – whether it’s SEO campaigns, PPC projects, email marketing strategies, social, content and so on.
 And hiring people with the enough digital skills to join our teams can be a difficult challenge.
 We were really keen to explore this topic further with City and excited to present to the research paper to you.

 You can download the full Digital Training and the Digital Skills Gap research paper here.

 Let’s go back to basics, what is the digital skills gap everyone keeps talking about?
 The digital skills gap refers to the growing shortage in digital skills required for future industries and jobs within a technologically advanced economy (especially when in relation to technology, the Internet and so on).